Mario Masciulli

-Mario Elbano Masciulli Manelli, Baron Miglianico (Livorno, Italy September 15, 1909 – Caracas, Venezuela October 16, 1991) was a prominent military engineer of the Italian Regia Marina, Major of Genio Navale and belonging to the recognized Decima Flottiglia MAS as director of the Office of Submarine Secret Weapons during Second World War.
+Mario Elbano Masciulli Manelli, Baron Miglianico (15 September 1909 – 16 October 1991), was a prominent military engineer of the Italian Regia Marina, Major of Genio Navale and belonging to the recognized Decima Flottiglia MAS as director of the Office of Submarine Secret Weapons during Second World War.
 He was awarded the Silver Medal of Military Valor.

-Biography

-First Years, Military Career
+First years, military career

-Masciulli joined the Livorno Naval Academy in 1925, being number one in the entrance exam, among a large group of students.
-Later he was sent to the Polytechnic of Turin, where he earned an honors degree in Industrial Engineering, before obtaining a PhD in Mechanical Engineering.
+Masciulli was born on 15 September 1909 in Livorno.
+He joined the Livorno Naval Academy in 1925, being number one in the entrance exam, among a large group of students.
+Later he was sent to the Polytechnic of Turin, where he earned an honours degree in Industrial Engineering, before obtaining a PhD in Mechanical Engineering.

 World War II

 At the start of the war in 1939, he was conducting technical studies aboard various naval vessels such as the Battleship Andrea Doria and the Submarine Scirè where he familiarized with Prince Junio Valerio Borghese, by then commander of the submarine, who already knew of his years at the Academy.

 In 1940, Borghese requested him to form part of the newly restructured Decima Flottiglia MAS.
 Along with captain Travaglini, step hold Office of Submarine Secret Weapons, where, after several losses and failed attacks on the British base in Malta, he made improvements to the first human torpedoes, originally designed by Teseo Tesei and known as Siluro a lenta Corsa (SLC) and nicknamed "Maiale" (Pig, in English), eliminating the cause of many problems.
 Using the experience gained and scientific, industrial, and technological progress, he began the construction of a similar design, but with significantly higher characteristics.
-Launched from the submarine Scire, two men maneuvered it from a cockpit.
+Launched from the submarine Scire, two men manoeuvred it from a cockpit.
 Once near the boat, they placed the explosives with a timer.

-As director of the Office of Submarine Secret Weapons, he also designed and updated the Motoscafo Armato Silurante (MAS), motorboats of between 20 and 30 tons displacement, with a crew of 10 men armed with two torpedoes, plus several machine guns and occasionally a small-caliber cannon.
+As director of the Office of Submarine Secret Weapons, he also designed and updated the Motoscafo Armato Silurante (MAS), motorboats of between 20 and 30 tons displacement, with a crew of 10 men armed with two torpedoes, plus several machine guns and occasionally a small-calibre cannon.